microsoft/fast/specs/cli/cli.md

 # FAST CLI (WIP)

 ## Overview
-FAST CLI is a set of tools used for creating, building and developing FAST projects.
+FAST CLI is a set of tools used for creating, building, and developing FAST projects.

 ## Use Cases
 - A user can use FAST CLI to generate a new FAST project based on user input
 - A user can generate a new component file structure in FAST using a single command in FAST CLI

 ## Features
-- Project generator based on given name string
-- Component generator
+- Command line interface that accepts user input in the form arguments and flags
-- Cross-platform
+- Cross-platform functionality
-- Context awareness.
-Detects whether the current directory contains the appropriate FAST dependency.

 ## Prior Art/Examples
 - [Aurelia CLI](https://aurelia.io/docs/cli/basics/)
 - [Stencil CLI](https://stenciljs.com/docs/cli)